 - What type of pallet is being used (wood or plastic)?

-When integrating a sprinkler system into your racking, several factors must be considered.
-The main sprinkler systems you will most commonly see in a warehouse are ceiling and in-rack sprinklers.
-In some cases, only using ceiling sprinklers will suffice due to their larger orifice, which releases much bigger water droplets to penetrate the fire deeper than traditional sprinklers.
-However, ceiling sprinklers will have to be combined with in-rack sprinklers if flue space requirements are not met.
+Several factors must be considered when integrating a sprinkler system into your racking.
+The most common sprinkler systems in a warehouse are ceiling and in-rack sprinklers.
+In some cases, only ceiling sprinklers will suffice due to their larger orifice, which releases much bigger water droplets to penetrate the fire deeper than traditional sprinklers.
+However, ceiling sprinklers must be combined with in-rack sprinklers if flue space requirements are unmet.

 Figure 3.
 In-rack fire sprinkler system |